jackalnom/centralcoastcauldrons/README.md

    - Select "Oregon" as the region.
    - Leave branch and root directory as default.
    - Set runtime to Python 3.
-   - Use `pip install uv && uv pip sync requirements.txt` as the build command.
+   - Use `pip install uv && uv sync` as the build command.
    - Use `alembic upgrade head && uvicorn src.api.server:app --host 0.0.0.0 --port $PORT` as the start command.
    - Choose the Free Instance Type.
    - Under "Advanced," add three environment variables: